anayy09/AoA-Project1/README.md

 **Domain:** Telecommunications and Network Infrastructure

-Modern network routers handle millions of packets per second, each with different priority levels and deadline constraints.
-In a hospital network, for example:

-- **Emergency patient monitors:** Highest priority, 10ms deadline
-- **Doctor video calls:** High priority, 50ms deadline
-- **Administrative transfers:** Medium priority, 500ms deadline
-- **Guest WiFi:** Low priority, 5000ms deadline
+In network routers and control planes, fixed-size control packets compete for transmission slots.
+Each packet has:
+- A **deadline** (time slot by which it must be sent)
+- A **priority** (reflecting QoS or criticality)
+- A **unit transmission time** (all packets take exactly 1 time slot)

+Example - SDN Control Plane:
+- **Topology updates:** Priority 100, deadline slot 5
+- **Flow installation:** Priority 80, deadline slot 3
+- **Statistics query:** Priority 40, deadline slot 10
+- **Keep-alive:** Priority 20, deadline slot 8

-When network congestion occurs, the router must intelligently select which packets to transmit to maximize the total value delivered while ensuring critical packets meet their deadlines.
+When congestion occurs, the controller must select which packets to transmit to maximize total delivered priority while meeting all deadlines.

 **Industry Relevance:**
 - Cisco IOS QoS engines